remix-run/remix/decisions/0004-remixing-react-router.md

 ## Context

 In [Remixing React Router][remixing router], Ryan gives an overview of the work we started out to do in bringing the data APIs from Remix (loaders, actions, fetchers) over to `react-router`.
 We made _many_ decisions along the way that we'll document here.
-In some cases we decided to proceed with behavior that is different from that of Remix today, or add net-new behavior that does not currently exist uin Remix.
+In some cases we decided to proceed with behavior that is different from that of Remix today, or add net-new behavior that does not currently exist in Remix.
 We'll identify those cases as necessary and provide rationale for the divergence and how we plan to support backwards compatibility.

 ## Decisions